 If you are also looking for bain marie pots, you can also choose from a wide selection here at Rapids Wholesale.
-Bain marie pots are also known as water baths or double boilers and are used for various culinary uses the most common of which include melting chocolate; baking cheesecakes; cooking custard; warming sauces such as Hollandaise and beurre banc; thickening of condensed milk; and for warming foods for takeaway such as sausages, rolls, sandwiches, and burgers.
+Bain marie pots are also known as water baths or double boilers and are used for various culinary uses, the most common of which includes melting chocolate; baking cheesecakes; cooking custard; warming sauces such as Hollandaise and beurre banc; thickening condensed milk; and warming foods for takeaway such as sausages, rolls, sandwiches, and burgers.
 Bain marie pots can also be used in place of stovetops, hot plates, and chafing dishes to keep foods warm (especially in buffets or banquets) for longer periods.

-Here at Rapids Wholesale, you can choose from bain marie pots and stainless steel covers of different sizes and capacities, depending on what you prefer and what is required by your restaurant or food-service establishment.
+Choose from bain marie pots and stainless steel covers of different sizes and capacities, depending on what you prefer and what is required by your restaurant or food-service establishment.

 Commercial Stock Pots

 Commercial stock pots are the most common types of commercial cooking pots used around the world.
 A commercial stock pot is commonly used in restaurant kitchens to make stock (hence its name) or broth, which can be used as a basis to create more complex soupy dishes.
-Commercial stock pots usually feature a flat bottom, straight sides, a wide opening, and a couple of handles on the sides for easy carrying, and a lid that typically includes a handle on top.
+Commercial stock pots usually feature a flat bottom, straight sides, a wide opening, a couple of handles on the sides for easy carrying, and a lid that typically includes a handle on top.

 A commercial stock pot is considered an extremely versatile piece of kitchen equipment because it can be used to cook a wide array of dishes.
-Commercial stock pots are at the front line of any food-service kitchen because they are at the front like when it comes to cooking, frying, and boiling.
+Commercial stock pots are at the front line of any food-service kitchen because they are at the front line when it comes to cooking, frying, and boiling.
 In fact, so versatile is a commercial stock pot that it can even be used for non-cooking purposes.